ffledgling/kubernetes-setup/NOTE.md

 Design:
 ------

 * At least 3 Kubernetes Nodes.
 Running as QEMU/KVM virtual machines (for now).
 * +1 Node outside of Kubernetes, use this as our proxy server, network gateway, DHCP server (if needed), PXE Server, etc.
 * OS: TBD - Toss up between Ubuntu, CentOS7 and CoreOS.
 * Storage: No persistent storage at the start.
 * Networking: Initial pass should just have a simple Bridge network connecting all 4 nodes.
 * Config: We need to manage the configs somehow, start out with simple cloud-config + libvirt configs
 * Provisioning: Initial installs will be by hand.
+* Management: I'd really really like to have tty based console/serial access to all machines in the inital pass. (i.e no VNC)

 General Idea: